-The following story is part two of a three-part series.
+The following story is part two of a series.
 Click here to read part 1: Using Trans Panic to Stop Equality.

 Have you ever watched as members of a town claimed that your restroom usage opened a pandora’s box of sexual predators that would destroy the community?
 Have you felt the hatred of total strangers miles away directed personally and deeply at you for simply existing?
 Have you watched a mother shake with anger at the idea that you might share a bathroom with her daughter?
 I have, and I’m sure, if you are trans, you have too.
 As 51 people regurgitated the lies they had been fed by the Family Policy Council of West Virginia, I watched from the comfort of my home.
 It felt like watching the Salem witch trials, and I was the witch.
 The false accusations fueled by religious fever burned through me.